Islay Whisky Distillery Tours

 - Website: Bunnahabhain

-It’s not the easiest distillery to find and you’ll have to navigate along a narrow single-track road to get there, but the drive is stunning and once at the end of the road you’ll find gorgeous views of the Isle of Jura from Bunnahabhainn Bay.
+You’ll find Bunnahabhain at the northwest end of Islay, 5 miles north of Port Askaig.
+It’s not the easiest distillery to find and you’ll have to navigate a narrow single-track road to get there, but the drive is stunning, and once at the end of the road you’ll find stunning views of the Isle of Jura from Bunnahabhainn Bay.

-I’ve heard from someone who took this tour that the whisky is nothing short of spectacular but you’ll need deep pockets as it’s currently (as of 2020) around £250 for a 90-minute session.
+For the ultimate experience, you might like to join the most expensive tour which presents samples of some of the distillery’s most exclusive drams.
+I’ve heard from someone who took this tour that the whisky is nothing short of spectacular, but you’ll need deep pockets as it’s currently (as of 2024) around £275 for a 1-hour session.

 Caol Ila Distillery Tour